kinnara-digital-studio/kecak-workflow/docs/pluginsList_stringToolsFormatter.md

 |Reg Ex|character sequence that determines the search pattern|
 |Replace With|wWll be changed as the regex has been determined|

+in this example, we use an example that later if the field is filled with zero "0", it will be replaced by number 1 in the datalist.

 7. Click OK

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/stringTool_ok.png" alt="" />